levindenooij/Pocket-Computer-PC-Tools/README.md

 There are four python programs with general usage python3 fx602pxxx2xxx.py arg=filename without extension.
 It assumes the following subdirectories in you working directory
 - src: where the four programs are located
-- resources: token translation tables for alpha and code mode
+- res: token translation tables for alpha and code mode
-- list: your keystroke source program
+- lst: your keystroke source program
 - bin: the tokenized programs
 - wav: the wav file generated or recorded.